-This approach is superior to other modeling approaches that utilize ANNs [76, 77] because it results in a simple neural network and utilizes fewer training points [43].

-Several variations to this approach that are more pertinent to analog electrical circuit modeling have been suggested in [43, 44].
-The main concept in all these variations is to obtain a frequencysensitive mapping that improves the accuracy of the SM model.
+This approach is superior to other modeling approaches that utilize ANNs (Watson and Gupta, 1996; Zaabab et al., 1995) because it results in a simple neural network and utilizes fewer training points (Bandler et al., 1999d).
+Several variations to this approach that are more pertinent to analog electrical circuit modeling have been suggested by Bandler et al. (1999d, 1999e).
+The main concept in all these variations is to obtain a frequency-sensitive mapping that improves the accuracy of the SM model.
 The star distribution shown in Fig. 24 is also used for V. The GSM approach can be visualized as a special case of SMN where the ANN has only two layers with no hidden neurons (see Fig. 26).

-IX.
-FUTURE RESEARCH IN SM
+9. FUTURE RESEARCH IN SM